himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 100%;"/></a>
 <div class="caption">RAM upgrade: 2x32 GB of 3200Mhz DDR4, CL 16</div>

 One of the easy upgrades I prepared for during the inital build was RAM.
 My motherboard had 4 slots, with a max capacity of 64GB.I made sure to populate it with 2x16gb sticks instead of 4x8gb ones so I could easily double it down the road when RAM was cheaper.
 But... the release of Ryzen 3000 cpus changed things.
 Magically overnight those cpus, along with my motherboard, could support 128gb of RAM.

 This had me wondering if I should now instead fill those blank spaces with the *new* max dimm size sticks.
 The only problem was, RAM was no longer a 'simple, cheap' upgrade.
 If I wanted to upgrade the RAM to the new max, I needed to upgrade the CPU to support it, *and* buy twice the capacity of RAM.

 Spoiler alert, I did buy a new cpu so I could max the RAM.
 I eventually setteled on a Ripjaws V 2x32GB 3200Mhz kit with 16-18-18-38 timings.
 It selected this kit because there wasn't a 2x32gb kit that matched my origonal RAM, and this one matched all the timings of my origonal one, while still being cheaper than the others that matched.
 This bring my computer to a total of 96GB of RAM, which is total overkill for most uses.
 However, I tend to do some weird testing with large VM depooyemnts and often use my `/tmp/` dir as a working folder for crap I intend to blow away on reboot.

+**TLDR:** I always planned to upgrade RAM.
+Ryzen 3000 allowed an even higher *max RAM in my MB, but I would have to also upgrade my CPU.
+I upgraded both, and now have 96GB of RAM.

 ### CPU